ja-guzzle/docs/docs/How to guides/Datastores/Azure Data Lake Storage Gen2.md

 Directory (Tenant) ID.
 Also ensure following permission:
 As source: Grant Execute permission for all  parent folders, along with Read permission for the files to copy.
 Alternatively, in Access control (IAM), grant at least the Storage Blob Data Reader role at container or storage account level
-As sink <target>: Grant Execute permission for all parents folders, along with Write permission for the sink folders.
+As sink target: Grant Execute permission for all parents folders, along with Write permission for the sink folders.
 Alternatively, in Access control (IAM), grant at least the Storage Blob Data Contributor role at container or storage account level.

-Access Key:  To use storage account access keys to access  the data. < provide access key from azure portal.
-Which is available in storage account -> access keys >
+Access Key:  To use storage account access keys to access  the data. provide access key from azure portal.
+Which is available in storage account
 Recommendation is to use service principal</td>
     <td>Yes</td>
   </tr>